 4/4, 3/4, and 2/4 are all covered, as well as common time.
 For the sake of reinforcement, each time signature is visited many times.
 SEE EXAMPLE LINK

-Key signaures are first visited on page ZZZZZ.
+Key signatures are first visited on page ZZZZZ.
 To aid students with mastery, initially like key signatures are used.
 Gradually, exercises that utilize different key signatures are introduced, and students begin to encounter varying key signatures on the same page.

 Rhythmic values up to the eighth note and eighth rest are taught, with the dotted quarter-eighth note rhythmic combination introduced towards the end of the book.